 These healthy breakfast muffins filled with peanut butter and chocolate chips are our new favorite breakfast food!
 This healthy muffin recipe boasts plenty of nutritious ingredients including ground oats, Greek yogurt, coconut oil, and maple syrup.

-Many of these ingredients replace the traditional flour-sugar-butter bombs we are used to inhaling as we run out the door.
+Many of these ingredients replace the traditional flour & sugar bombs we are used to inhaling as we run out the door.
 You could even add flax or chia seeds to this easy muffin recipe if you really want to up the ante.

 Even though they are chocolate chip muffins, they are still packed with lots of healthy stuff – complex carbs, protein, and healthy fat included.
 It’s your entire breakfast in one humble (but tasty) muffin.

 So far, the best thing about these healthy muffins is the fact that they help us get a little more sleep on busy school mornings.
 I’m used to whipping up quick peanut butter maple oatmeal (my guys are PB crazy) and fruit smoothies while simultaneously packing my son’s lunchbox.
 Lots of multitasking and mess involved!

 Now, I can knock one of those items off my list and just grab one of these muffins to go with our daily smoothie.
 It’s adorable, my six year old is so proud of the fact that he can “fix” his own breakfast by getting a muffin out of the bag!
 He says, “Now, you don’t have to do it for me, Mommy.”

 A few minutes extra sleep and calm, peaceful mornings are not to be underrated.
 Especially on a day like today, since we were up late at a friends’ house due to the tornados in our area.
 Let me tell you, we really needed that extra sleep!
 Healthy breakfast muffins to the rescue.